 Have you heard of the break-through therapy, Eye Movement Desensitization, and Reprocessing (EMDR)?
 American psychologist, Francine Shapiro developed it in the early 1990s.
 In 2012 Shapiro released a self-help book to help the public access her theory and processes.
 In Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR, Shapiro simplifies her and her research team’s key concepts and processes.

 One of the most effective ways to strengthen your personal resilience is to explore your childhood wounds.
 For some people, life as an adult does not look, sound or feel satisfying.
 They often wonder why they and their lives are a painful mess.
 That was once true for me before I engaged in counseling and discovered that the root of some of my inappropriate adult behaviors stemmed from my upbringing.
+Our childhood trauma holds offers many answers to our adult struggles.

 We live in an addiction-prone culture filled with many invitations to become addicted.
 Magazine and television advertisements are full of promises of a quick fix (they say cure) from many physical, mental or emotional discomforts.
 I am not denying the need for medications for real pain, clinical depression or other mental health disorders.
 The problem with the advertisements we are inundated with today is that they are all about a quick fix for an everyday headache that could be remedied by some deep breathing, or a quick fix for feeling low that could be remedied by tears of loss.
 We are also bombarded with quick fixes for happiness from a fast weight loss program to the elation of looking a certain way or owning a certain item.